opendocsg/opendoc-state-courts-practice-directions-2021/PART-13-ENFORCEMENT-MATTERS.md

 >(b) **Sale by auctioneer**

->Under Order 22, Rule 7(5) of the Rules of Court 2021, where the value of the seized property is estimated by the Bailiff to be more than $20,000, the sale must be carried out by an auctioneer and by public auction.
+>Under Order 22, Rule 7(5) and (7) of the Rules of Court 2021, where the value of the seized property is estimated by the Bailiff to be more than $20,000, or where the property in question is immovable property, the sale must be carried out by an auctioneer and by public auction.
 The auctioneer shall be engaged by the enforcement applicant, and the auction must be advertised by the auctioneer at least once in a printed local newspaper and at least 14 days before the date of auction.
+Under Order 22, Rule 7(4) of the Rules of Court 2021, where the value of the seized property is estimated by the Bailiff to be $20,000 or less, the sale may be carried out by the Bailiff and may be by private treaty or by public auction.
+Where the sale is by public auction, the auctioneer shall be engaged by the enforcement applicant, and the Bailiff may direct that the auction be advertised by the auctioneer at least once in a printed local newspaper and at least 14 days before the date of auction.

-All costs and expenses incurred in connection with the auction shall be borne by the enforcement applicant and may be added to the judgment debt.
+>All costs and expenses incurred in connection with the auction shall be borne by the enforcement applicant and may be added to the judgment debt.

 ## 100. Examination of enforcement respondent

-(1) The enforcement applicant may apply for the enforcement respondent to be examined orally in Court or to make an affidavit or both on the enforcement respondent’s properties, by filing an “Application for Examination of Enforcement Respondent” through the Electronic Filing Service.
+(1) The enforcement applicant may apply for the enforcement respondent to be examined orally in Court or to make an affidavit or both on the enforcement respondent's properties, by filing an "Summons for Examination of Enforcement Respondent" through the Electronic Filing Service.

-(2) A questionnaire in the recommended format as set out in [Form 23](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%2023.pdf) or [Form 24](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%2024.pdf) of Appendix A1 to these Practice Directions (whichever is appropriate) shall be annexed to any Order for Examination when the said Order is served on the enforcement respondent.
-Solicitors may modify the questionnaires according to the circumstances of each case.
+(2) A questionnaire in the recommended format as set out in Form 23 or 24 of Appendix A1 to these Practice Directions (whichever is appropriate) shall be annexed to any Order for Examination when the said Order is served on the enforcement respondent.
+Enforcement applicants may modify the questionnaires according to the circumstances of each case.

-(3) If the enforcement respondent or the enforcement respondent’s solicitor(s) is of the view that any question in the questionnaire is unreasonable, he is to contact the enforcement applicant’s solicitor(s) to ascertain whether the issue can be resolved prior to the hearing for examination.
+(3) If the enforcement respondent is of the view that any question in the questionnaire is unreasonable, he is to contact the enforcement applicant to ascertain whether the issue can be resolved prior to the hearing for examination.

 (4) At the hearing for examination, the answered questionnaire is to be produced to the Deputy Registrar and received as evidence upon confirmation on oath by the enforcement respondent (or if the enforcement respondent is an entity, its officer(s) to be examined) that his answers provided are true and correct.
-Counsel for the enforcement applicant may then apply to discharge the enforcement respondent or proceed with examination by further questioning.
+The enforcement applicant may then apply to discharge the enforcement respondent or proceed with examination by further questioning.

 (5) The enforcement respondent need not attend at the examination hearing if:

 >(a) he has provided his answers to the questionnaire by way of an affidavit or statutory declaration; and

->(b) the counsel for the enforcement applicant agrees to discharge the Order for Examination prior to or at the hearing for examination.
+>(b) the enforcement applicant agrees to apply for a discharge of the Order for Examination prior to or at the hearing for examination.

 ## 101. Committal proceedings